sidhuti/memory-lane-sid/README.md

 # Memory lane (Coding Tech Assesment)

-**Please avoid initiating pull requests on this repository or forking this repository.
-To submit your solution, either set up a repository on your own account or forward a zip file to the appropriate contact within our talent team.**

 ### Problem definition

 An app that allows users to create, view and edit memories.